fkyprianou/deved-platform/content/blog/en/using-vonage-apis-with-mongodb-atlas-ebook-now-available.md

 * How to integrate Vonage Verify API with a user login
 * How to use Vonage Messages API to send an order confirmation
 * How to use Vonage Meetings API for issue resolution
-* How to use In-App messaging to pass notifications back to "admin" users

 We will also help developers set up: